Alerovere/Spermonde_map/README.md

 1. The image was segmented using a "multiresolution segmentation", giving as weights for R,G,B = 1 and NIR = 2.
 The scale parameter of the segmentation was set to 200.
 The shape of the homogeneity criterion was set to 0.1 and its compactness was set to 0.5.
 2. Six classes were defined with the help of the pansharpened image: Built environment,Deep water,Shallow-water sand/reef complex,Beach sands,Shallow-water reef,Vegetation.
 These classes were used in a Nearest Neighbor classification.
 The results were exported as shapefile (smooting the edges with the built-in Ecognition export function).

-The results of the Nearest Neighbor classification are shown hereafter.
+Some examples of the results of the Nearest Neighbor classification are shown hereafter.
+The shapefile is available in the "data" folder.

 IMAGE TRIMBLE RESULTS